Impaired driver crashes head-on into police responding to complaint about her, troopers say

 A preliminary investigation determined a 1998 Toyota Corolla traveling eastbound on Ohio 132 ran left of center in a curve, striking an oncoming, westbound 2016 Ford Explorer New Richmond Police Department vehicle head-on.

-At the time, New Richmond Police Officer John Amole, 31, was responding to a call reporting a possibly impaired motorist that matched the description of the Toyota, troopers say.
+At the time, New Richmond Police Officer John Amole, 31, was responding to a call from a driver in the area reporting a possibly impaired motorist that matched the description of the Toyota, troopers say.

+“There is a car in front of me that is almost off the road and in another lane and he is going to hurt somebody or hit somebody,” the caller told dispatchers, according to a recording of the 911 call released to FOX19 NOW.

 The impact from the crash caused the police SUV to rotate partially off the right side of the road.
 The officer was taken to Clermont Mercy Hospital with minor injuries, according to the highway patrol.